 Researcher:- Henry Lancaster

 Venezuela’s fixed-line teledensity was relatively high for the region before the steady growth in the number of lines came to an end in 2015.
-Since then the number of lines has plummeted, and by late 2018 teledensity had fallen to about 14%.
-The cause is largely linked to the country’s ongoing economic troubles, which have compelled many people to terminate fixed-line telecom services.
-While some of these lost customers are relying on mobile networks for voice and data services, this sector has also seen a decline in the number of subscribers.
+Since then the number of lines has plummeted, and by late 2018 teledensity had fallen to about 17%.
+The cause is largely linked to the country’s ongoing economic troubles, which have compelled many people to terminate fixed-line telecom services and others still to flee the country.
 The financial concerns of customers have been exacerbated by the decrepit state of much of the fixed network, hampered by the difficulty to pay for equipment from foreign vendors.
 This has resulted in a poor quality of service in many areas of the country.
-The economic troubles are causing considerable distortions in the market, both in terms of reportable revenue and investment.
+These pressures have also distorted sector revenue, though and have placed into disarray operators’ investment plans aimed at improving networks and expanding the reach and capabilities of new technologies and services.

 Table of Contents